bpurinton/bpurinton.github.io/_posts/2023-03-17-merging-feature-branch.md

 (feature-branch) $ git push
 ```

+**These two actions take all of the `main` commits that occurred since making the feature branch and slots them into the feature branch's history**

-And if I check on the open PR for the feature branch, I will see all of the history from `main`.
+And if I check on the open PR for the feature branch, I will see all of the history from `main`, and I can continue working on (and making commits) the feature branch.

 # Merge to `main`